PauloGSC/Minesweeper/README.md

 ### :page_facing_up: Requirements

-This game was written in `Python 3` using the `tkinter` library.
+This game was written in `Python 3` using the `Tkinter` library.
 Thus, you must have both to get started.

 ### :rocket: Launching/Executing